anurag004-12/medical-rag-chatbot/README.md

 - Rule-based chatbots provide limited predefined responses.
 - Standalone LLMs may generate incorrect or hallucinated medical information.
 - Keyword-based search fails to understand semantic meaning.
+- Vector similarity retrieval may return relevant but not always the most useful chunks.

-The objective of this project is to build an intelligent medical assistant that retrieves relevant information from trusted medical documents before generating answers using an LLM.
+The objective of this project is to build an intelligent medical assistant that retrieves and reranks relevant information from trusted medical documents before generating answers using an LLM.

 ---

 # 💡 Solution

-This project implements a complete **Retrieval-Augmented Generation (RAG) pipeline**.
+This project implements a complete **Retrieval-Augmented Generation (RAG) pipeline with document reranking**.

 Instead of directly asking an LLM to answer questions: